PowerMaps

 Previously, we looked at how to turn inventions (something new to the world) into innovation — the art of extracting value from the new.
 We also questioned why Russia Inc., with its long history of breakthrough inventions, fails to build global powerhouses on top of such inventions.
 In part two, we’ll start to answer these questions by exploring the challenges in turning breakthrough inventions into successful innovations.

 We start with a map, as this makes the discussion easier to follow.
-For this we use a Wardley Map — the next big management innovation after Agile — to see what’s really happening, anticipate how the situation is changing and identify where the emerging opportunities and threats are.
+For this we use a Wardley Map — one of the most significant shifts in organisational thinking since Agile — to see what’s really happening, anticipate how the situation is changing and identify where the emerging opportunities and threats are.

 In part one, we created and explained the Wardley Map below — how ‘breakthrough inventions’ on the left-hand side of the map get turned into value-creating innovation through a series of complementary activities (‘going to market’ — ‘global sales’ — ‘scaled manufacturing’).